SmogDr/edar_coursebook/docs/07-multivar_eda.md

 design parameter related more to engine power than to engine efficiency.
 In other words, the number of cylinders helps determine total displacement volume.
-Indeed, the causal relationship for fuel efficiency, in terms of miles traveled per gallon, is due more directly to engine conversion efficiency, vehicle drag coefficient, and vehicle mass.
+Indeed, the causal relationship for fuel efficiency, in terms of miles traveled per gallon, is due more directly to the energy conversion efficiency of the engine, vehicle drag coefficient, and vehicle mass.
 If you want more fuel-efficient cars and trucks, you need more efficient engines that weigh less.
 In the 1990s and early 2000s nearly all engine blocks were made from cast iron.
 Today,